coderefinery/cmake/_episodes/09-exercise.md

 ---

-## Define a version number inside CMake and print it to the output of the executable.
+## Define a version number inside CMake and print it to the output of the executable

 Create a file `cmake/config.h.in`: